EVY-Platform/evy/docs/evy/sdui.md

             // the key is the name, the value is what the content is or where it's from
             //eg "subtitle": "My great subtitle"
         },

-        // Special prop that defines a placeholder text shown on a row instead
-        // of it's content, which disapears/fades out when a condition is met "placeholder": {
-            "value",
-            "condition"
-        },
     },
     "edit": {
         // Where the input data is stored